MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/quickstart-multimodal.md

 | **enableOcr**          | (Required) When set to true, our service will perform OCR and analyze the detected text with input image at the same time.
 We will recognize at most 1000 characters (unicode code points) from input image.
 The others will be truncated. | Boolean |
 | **categories**         | (Optional) This is assumed to be an array of category names.
 See the [Harm categories guide](./concepts/harm-categories.md) for a list of available category names.
 If no categories are specified, all four categories are used.
 We use multiple categories to get scores in a single request. | Enum    |

+Open a command prompt window and run the cURL command.

 ### Output

-You should see the image with text moderation results displayed as JSON data in the console.
+You should see the image and text moderation results displayed as JSON data in the console.
 For example:

 ```json
 {